clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 * Performed Applied Behavior Analysis (ABA) interventions with a four-year-old diagnosed with autism spectrum disorder
 * Trained new undergraduate interns on behavioral observation data collection
 * Collaborated with parents and professionals to create treatment goals and behavior plans
-* Assisted on graduate student research studies by helping with recruitment of participants, inputting screening information, and reviewing relevant scientific literature
+* Assisted with graduate student research studies by helping with the recruitment of participants, inputting screening information, and reviewing relevant scientific literature
 * Completed an independent research project using a single-case study

 ## **_PROFESSIONAL EXPERIENCE_**: